Office: HS 312

 Barry Burd received an M.S. degree in Computer Science at Rutgers University, and a Ph.D. in Mathematics at the University of Illinois.
 As a teaching assistant in Champaign-Urbana, Illinois, he was elected five times to the university-wide List of Teachers Ranked as Excellent by their Students.
 He has lectured at conferences in America, Europe, Australia and Asia.
 He is the author of several articles and books, including Java For Dummies, Android Application Development All-in-One For Dummies.
 In his spare time, he enjoys being a workaholic.

 Emily Hill earned her Ph.D. in Computer Science from the University of Delaware in 2010, where she learned to appreciate the wonders of bash and the UNIX command line.
 She joined Drew in 2014, after teaching at Montclair State University for four years.
 Although her main research area is software engineering, her work combines many areas of computer science, including natural language processing, information retrieval, and text mining.
 She enjoys collaborating with undergraduates at all levels in her work, and has already served as a research adviser for over two dozen students.
 Outside of computer science, Dr. Hill sings alto in the Drew University Chorale Union.
 She also enjoys fantasy football, knitting, and scouting for slow food.
-Dr. Hill, her husband, and two children are Madison-born-and-raised.
+Dr. Hill, her husband, and four children are Madison-born-and-raised.

 Office: HS 309